Services

 McLoughlin Scar Tissue Release or MSTR is a revolutionary new technique for assisting in the transformation and healing of scars and scar tissue.

-By gently releasing the fibers of the scar tissue, the body can further the healing process of the tissue.
+By gently releasing the fibres of the scar tissue, the body can further the healing process of the tissue.
 The scar can often become significantly softer and paler.
 Pain, hypersensitivity, numbness and more can be relieved by the proceScars can also hold a lot of emotional trauma from the causative event.
 MSTR can help to release the embedded trauma and help the body to process it.

 MSTR can effectively be used to help change: